KarolHenriques/SO_Project/README_.md

 ## Code Structure

-The code is divided into three sections:
+The code is divided into five sections:

 ### 1. Sequential